81reap/TensorFlow-Image-Classifier/README.md

 # TensorFlow Image Classifier
 These python scripts help set up a dataset and create a simple TensorFlow Image Classifier.
 These scripts work best with an Nvida GPU.

+I tried my best to comment my code and make it readable as possible.
+However, if you see improvements/fixes that need to be made, just open a PR and I'll work on merging it.

 ## dataset_creator.py
 This script is used to create a dataset based on class of your choice.
 It uses the Bing image downloader package to search up the term and add relevant images to the class.